-The Draft CAMP4W Year One Progress Report (Draft Report) documents Metropolitan's progress to date and provides the next steps for developing a Draft Master Plan in December 2024.
+The Draft CAMP4W Year One Progress Report (Draft Report) documents Metropolitan's progress to date and provides the next steps for finalizing a Draft Master Plan in December 2024.
 Since February 2023, the Board and Member Agencies have regularly and substantially engaged with Metropolitan staff to understand and assess climate risks, set priorities and goals for climate adaptation, and develop a Climate Decision-Making Framework to inform the Board's investment decisions.
-Working Memoranda #1-6, Board and Member Agency discussions and comment letters, public input, technical modeling, and analysis are compiled in the Draft Report.
+Working Memos #1-6, Board and Member Agency discussions and comment letters, public input, technical modeling, and analysis are compiled in the Draft Report.
+Following today's Task Force meeting, Member Agencies are encouraged to provide comments on the Draft Report by May 3rd in preparation for the May Finance and Asset Management Committee Meeting.

-Staff requests board concurrence with the Draft Report confirming the Board's agreement that the Report reflects the progress to date, recognizing that components are subject to change based on new information and analyses.
+At the May Finance and Asset Management Committee Meeting, staff will request board concurrence with the Draft Report for planning purposes.
 Similar to the Long-Range Finance Plan Needs Assessment, the Draft Report is an important tool in the CAMP4W process.
 It documents input from the Board and Member Agencies to date, creates a foundation in climate adaptation needs and planning, and provides a framework for climate-based decision-making.
-Acknowledging that this is an iterative process, the Board will have many opportunities to adjust CAMP4W components based on new information, analyses, and lessons learned.
-Concurrence would also support moving forward on the next steps identified in Sections 4-6 of the Draft Report on Business Model and Affordability; Policy, Initiatives and Partnerships; and Adaptive Management.
+Specifically, the Board will be asked to support the use of the Climate Decision-Making Framework, including the Evaluative Criteria and Time-Bound Targets, to evaluate projects and programs for discussion purposes.
+Acknowledging that this is an iterative process, the Board will have many opportunities to adjust CAMP4W components based on lessons learned.
+Concurrence would also support moving forward on the next steps identified in Sections 4-6 of the Draft Report on Business Model; Policy, Initiatives and Partnerships; and Adaptive Management.